sehlen/sfqm/README.md

 The following modules are required and can also be obtained separately from my (sehlen) psage fork (use the devel branch).

-- psage.modules.finite_quadratic_module
+- psage.modules.finite_quadratic_module (N.-P. Skoruppa et. al.)
-- psage.modform.weilrep_tools
+- psage.modform.weilrep_tools (S. Ehlen)
-- psage.modules.weil_invariants
+- psage.modules.weil_invariants (S. Ehlen and N.-P. Skoruppa)

 EXAMPLES